Setup

 file to prevent sensitive information from being committed to your repository.logout

-Logout from your Frontstack account.
+Logout from your Frontstack account.project

 , --project-id